-Situated on the north bank of the Smoky Hill River, Black Wolf got its start as a station on the Union Pacific Railroad in the late 1870s.
+Situated on the north bank of the Smoky Hill River in Ellsworth County, Kansas, Black Wolf got its start as a station on the Union Pacific Railroad in the late 1870s.
 Located halfway between Ellsworth and Wilson, the town also supported limited coal production in the 1880s, as well as numerous farmers and ranchers in the area.
 The town was said to have gotten its name from an Indian Chief named Black Wolf, whose tribe had a camp on Cow Creek to the north of the town.

 In 1879, there was little of the town other than the railroad siding and the post office, which was established in April.